 I like the textures and especially the weathered patina cedar shakes acquire over time.
 However, there are maintenance issues associated with them, and they're prone to damage.

 Since I did the guest house in board and batten, I thought it might tie things together.

 While I was out running errands one afternoon, I spotted a house clad in field stone.
 It was reminiscent of Fallingwater.
 And the more I thought about it, the more I liked it, in spite of the fact that it's a faux finish.
 As it happens, my original-original plan for the house was to make it entirely of poured concrete, but that would have been too costly; a field stone finish would sort of bring me back closer to its origins.

 One problem with the field stone idea, however, is how to deal with the two short walls between the roof sections: I fear that they'd look a bit odd done in stone.
 One possible way of dealing with them is to clad them in the same standing steam steel as the roof.
 Or would that look worse?
 It's challenging to visualize the various options.

 Standing Seam Steel

-Standing seam steel siding—in brown, versus green for the roof—has been an option I've contemplated on occasion.
-The downside is that it might make the house look vaguely industrial or utilitarian.
-I've also wondered if it would work with hardwood trim for the windows and doors, or if I'd need to change the trim as well.
+Standing seam steel siding—in brown, versus green for the roof—had been an option I'd contemplated on occasion.
+The downside was that it might make the house look vaguely industrial or utilitarian.

 More Deep Dives